What is Resource-Constrained Scheduling?

 What do we mean by this?

 Think about identifying your critical path for any given project.
 You analyze everything and determine that you have to do this activity, then that one, and so on.
 The problem is that limited resource scheduling is dictated by your available resources.
-Therefore, your traditional critical path is basically meaningless as you can only complete tasks when the resources you need are available.
+Therefore, your traditional critical path is basically meaningless as you can only complete tasks when the project resources you need are available.
 Let’s imagine your critical path shows you have to complete tasks A, B, C, and D in that order.
 Realistically, due to the resource constraints, you might have to follow a completely different order.

 May is the keyword, however.
 In some cases, your traditional critical path may still be valuable and applicable to the project.
 It totally depends on your critical path and how serious your resource constraints are.
 Already, you can see how our third point is true: your scheduling is instantly more complex.